nuobit/odoo-addons/web_login_default_logo/readme/DESCRIPTION.md

-* This module forces default Odoo logo at login screen
+This module forces default Odoo logo at login screen.